Leonard1020/Spatial-Client/README.md

 ```

 ## Connecting
 The client need to know the address of the game server.
-This can be found here.
+This can be found on the server page.

 ![server side](readme_images/server.PNG)